HHS/simpler-grants-gov/documentation/decisions/adr/2023-11-14-design-research-tools.md

 - **Incentives disbursement** -- It's important ethically that we compensate research participants for their time.
 We need a tool that allows us to easily send electronic rewards (e.g. gift cards) to participants after research sessions.
 This tool should include tracking and reporting.
 - **Scheduling** -- Larger research efforts require a lot of calendar coordination to provide participants with options that also work for facilitators.
 The tool should be able to schedule 1:1s, group sessions, and multi-part sessions; account for time zones; allow syncing of facilitators' calendars; integrate with Zoom; and send emails to participants (bonus: SMS) to both schedule and remind them of their scheduled time.
 - **Screeners / intercepts** -- Calls-to-action on the site should allow users to sign up as potential research participants.
 The tool should include a way of analyzing the pool of participants so that they can be funnelled to the right engagement opportunity (usability study, interview, focus group, etc) based on their answers to a set of survey questions that help identify the their archetype.
 - **Research data repository** -- The tool(s) _might_ also include a place to store, manage, analyze, and share customer insights.
-However, of these decsion drivers, this may most easily be done through existing tools (see (Use Mural for design diagrams and whiteboarding)[./2023-07-11-design-diagramming-tool.md]), and insights/findings should be stored in a long-term location kepr separate from PII.
+However, of these decsion drivers, this may most easily be done through existing tools (see [Use Mural for design diagrams and whiteboarding](./2023-07-11-design-diagramming-tool.md)), and insights/findings should be stored in a long-term location kepr separate from PII.

 ## Options Considered